harrymchugh/pinns/containers/README.md

 Apptainer (or singularity as it was previously known) can be installed via Spack if it is not already available via system wide install.

-Once apptainer is installed you can simply pull the cfdpinn docker container from Docker Hub using apptainer.
+Once apptainer is installed you can simply pull the CFDPINN docker container from Docker Hub using apptainer.

 During this process apptainer will conver the Docker image into an apptainer SIF file format.